Avabjwill/paradigm-v2/README.md

 # The application

 # Installation and Usage
-The project was uploaded to GitHub at the following repository: https://github.com/jorguzman100/project2

-You can access the deployed application with the Heroku link: https://safe-basin-04900.herokuapp.com/

-To install the project follow these steps:

-Clone the application from GitHub with:

 git clone [clone link from GitHub]
 From the root folder, install the dependencies with: